 There is no law in Cyprus regulating sales quotas, but the parties may agree such a provision.
-It is common for the principal to quote a minimum number of sales which would impose an obligation on the agent to cover at least the specified quotas.
+It is common for the principal to quote a minimum sales volume which would impose an obligation on the agent to cover at least the specified quotas.
 In any agreement there will usually be a term (express or implied) that the agent will take whatever steps are necessary to promote, advertise and market the product.

-Responsibility for the expenses incurred in doing so would be subject to agreement between the parties who are obliged to ensure the advertising material used in promoting the product and the description given to the goods comply with local standards and laws.
+Responsibility for the expenses incurred in doing so is determined by agreement between the parties, who are also obliged to ensure the advertising material used in promoting the product and the description given to the goods comply with local standards and laws.
 Any such agreement is subject to national competition law.

-Where there is no express agreement to reimburse and indemnify, such a term may be implied, unless this is clearly excluded.
+Where there is no express agreement to reimburse and indemnify, such a term may be implied, unless this is explicitly excluded.
 Thus, there is no difficulty in such cases in holding that the principal is liable to reimburse and indemnify the agent for all payments made and liabilities incurred within the agent's express or implied authority.